syncfusion-content/blazor-docs/blazor/chart/chart-print.md

 ### Print Multiple Chart

-The `PrintAsync` method can be used to print all our Chart component rendered directly from the browser by passing the element reference of the parent for all the chart component.
+The `PrintAsync` method can be used to print all Chart component rendered directly from the browser by passing the element reference for the parent.

 ```cshtml